legends2k/blog/content/note/cg_resources.md

 [Reinventing the Wheel Often][reinvent_often] is natural when learning!
 I like this quote from _Assembly Language Step by Step_, 3rd Edition by Jeff Duntemann:

-> "When somebody asks you, “Why would you want to do _that_?” what it really means is this: “You’ve asked me how to do something that is either impossible using tools that I favor or completely outside my experience, but I don’t want to lose face by admitting it.” [...]
-The answer to the _Infamous Question_ is always the same, and if the weasels ever ask it of you, snap back as quickly as possible, “Because I want to know how it works.”
+> "When somebody asks you, ‘Why would you want to do _that_?’ what it really means is this: ‘You’ve asked me how to do something that is either impossible using tools that I favor or completely outside my experience, but I don’t want to lose face by admitting it.’ [...]
+The answer to the _Infamous Question_ is always the same, and if the weasels ever ask it of you, snap back as quickly as possible, ‘Because I want to know how it works.’
 That is a completely sufficient answer."

 [learn-opengl-vulkan]: https://computergraphics.stackexchange.com/a/3589/1650